commit-it-simple/commit-it-simple.github.io/index.markdown

 ### Capitalisation

-Capitalisation can be a tricky, but many might find it helpful to stick to lowercase.
+While sticking to lowercase avoids confusion, sometimes capital letters are required.
 The important part is to keep it consistent within a repositiory.
-Remember: helpful, simple, beautify.
+Remember: useful, simple, beautiful.

 ## Examples